-Understand the main features of insurance.
+3. Understand the main features of insurance.

-- 3.1 Explain the need for insurance. - 3.2 Explain the basis of insurance as a risk transfer mechanism. - 3.3 Describe how insurance benefits policyholders and society in general. - 3.4 Explain the term coinsurance and how this is used in two distinct ways in the insurance market. - 3.5 Describe what is meant by dual insurance and selfinsurance. - 3.6 Describe the main classes of insurance. - 3.7 Explain the purpose of Insurance Premium Tax. - 3.8 State the current rates of Insurance Premium Tax and how it is collected.
+- 3.1 Explain the need for insurance. - 3.2 Explain the basis of insurance as a risk transfer mechanism. - 3.3 Describe how insurance benefits policyholders and society in general. - 3.4 Explain the term coinsurance and how this is used in two distinct ways in the insurance market. - 3.5 Describe what is meant by dual insurance and selfinsurance. - 3.6 Describe the main classes of insurance. - 3.7 Explain the purpose of Insurance Premium Tax, the current rates and how it is collected.